microsoft/symphony/docs/ENVIRONMENT.md

 | **Pro(s)**                 | - Central storage for all env secrets, easier to maintain, rotate and recover in case of leak or breach.<br />- No Credentials stored at the orchestrator tools. | - No added cost.                                                                           |
 | **Con(s)**                 | - Added cost.                                                                                                                                                  | - Lists of secrets permanently stored in orchestrators are harder to maintain, and rotate. |

-Symphony uses an Azure Keyvault to store the credentials needed to access the target environment Azure subscription.
-The Symphony KeyVault is created as step when you execute `Symphony provision` cmd and the needed credentials are being stored as KeyVault Secrets in the same process as well.
-Pipelines access the KeyVault to read the environment subscription credentials and use them to run the deployments of the IaC code though a service connection/GitHub secret that have read access to the Symphony KeyVault and these service connection/Github secrets are created a step when you execute `Symphony pipeline config` cmd.
+Symphony uses an Azure Key Vault to store the credentials needed to access the target environment Azure subscription.
+The Symphony Key Vault is created as step when you execute `symphony provision` command and the required credentials are being stored as Key Vault Secrets as part of the same process as well.
+Pipelines access the Key Vault to read the environment subscription credentials and use them to run the deployments of the IaC code though a service connection/GitHub secret that have read access to the Symphony Key Vault.
+These service connection/Github secrets are created a step when you execute `symphony pipeline config` command.

 ## Adding a new environment